-Quarterly Climate Impacts and Outlook - Summer 2013, a document highlighting drought and climate in the West
+Quarterly Climate Impacts and Outlook - Spring 2014, a document highlighting drought and climate in the West

-Emerging scientific research indicates that the Western U.S. will be disproportionately impacted by climate variability and change.
+Emerging scientific research indicates that the Western U.S. will be disproportionately impacted by variability in weather and climate.
 This is due to the natural topographical and geographical diversity of the region combined with a surge in population growth.

 The Western Governors and the National Oceanic and Atmospheric Administration (NOAA) are working together to improve the development, coordination and dissemination of weather and climate information for resource management decision making in Western states.

 The Western Governors' Association and the National Oceanic and Atmospheric Administration (NOAA) collaborate on a Western Quarterly Climate Impacts and Outlook aimed at assisting policymakers as they prepare for drought and other extreme weather events.